Bayesian inference for treatment effects under nested subsets of controls: Introduction

+As noted above, even when we assume all the confounding variables are measured there remains uncertainty about {\em which} measured variables are confounders as well as the appropriate way to include them in the outcome model.
+Broadly speaking, there are two distinct approaches to this problem.
+One approach, especially common in the econometrics literature, is to fit several models with different sets of controls and inspect how estimates of the treatment effect vary under each one.
+This is effectively an ad hoc sensitivity analysis investigating whether the treatment effect is robust to specification of $X$. {For instance, \cite{Levitt}, whose application we revisit in Section~\ref{sec:application}, estimate the effect of abortion on crime rates in the United States by fitting multiple models, at times adding or removing certain control terms such as state-level fixed effects.
+They then inspect how concordant these estimates are between the models. }

+\cite{speccurve} introduce some formalism to this approach with the \textit{specification curve}, whereby a large multitude of ``reasonable'' control specifications are pre-specified and inference for the treatment effect is considered across each of these. \cite{speccurve} also provide a valid joint test for null treatment effects across all specifications.
+This test inherits the drawbacks of null hypothesis significance testing generally and more importantly is rather limited (for example, it fails to address estimation questions, e.g. how the effect estimate changes from one specification to another).
+Further, the universe of regressions specifications is itself a researcher degree of freedom.
+Using expansive sets of controls with nonlinear and interactive terms (without justification) can introduce sufficient sampling variability to ``wash away'' treatment effects \citep*{bryan2019}.

-Broadly speaking, there are two distinct responses to this challenge.
-One direction has focused on ``confounder selection,'' that is, selecting variables which appear to be determinant of both the treatment and the outcome.
-For instance, \cite{belloni2014inference} give valid inference on the treatment effect after selection of a sparse set of confounders, which are found using the LASSO. \cite{wilson2014confounder} use penalized high-posterior density intervals to select confounders.
-Relatedly, several Bayesian approaches reparameterize the likelihood into a hierarchical formulation given by
+Neither the ad-hoc nor specification curve approaches completely address the difficulty in reconciling inference under alternative control specifications, essentially because they are incomplete treatments of model uncertainty.
+Another approach to the problem is to cast uncertainty about the control specification as a model selection problem, prioritizing the selection of controls which appear to be determinant of both the treatment and the outcome.
+For instance, \cite{belloni2014inference} introduces a method giving valid inference on the treatment effect after selection of a sparse set of confounders are found using the LASSO. \cite{wilson2014confounder} use penalized high-posterior density intervals to select confounders.